• Skip to primary navigation

 Zero-coupon bonds.
 Unlike traditional bonds, zero-coupon bonds don’t pay periodic interest.
 Instead, they are issued at a discount to their face value and redeemed at par value upon maturity.
 The difference between the purchase price and the face value represents the investor’s return.

-Zero-coupon bonds are often used by investors who are seeking to save for a specific goal, such as a child’s education or retirement.
+Investors often use zero-coupon bonds to save for a specific goal, such as a child’s education or retirement.
 Investing in a zero-coupon bond can lock in a fixed rate of return over the bond’s term.

 The impact of coupon rates